patjoly/geo-gpx/README.md

     Time values may either be an epoch offset or a [DateTime](https://metacpan.org/pod/DateTime).
 If you wish to specify the timezone use a [DateTime](https://metacpan.org/pod/DateTime).
 (This behaviour may change in the future.)

+- waypoints\_search( $field => $regex )

+    returns an array of waypoints whose _$field_ (e.g. `name`, `desc`, …) matches _$regex_.
+By default, the regex is case-sensitive; specify `qr/(?i:search_string_here)/` to ignore case.

+- waypoints\_count()

+    returns the number of waypoints in the object.

+- waypoints\_delete\_all()

+    delete all waypoints.
+Returns true.

+- waypoint\_delete( $name )

+    delete the waypoint whose `name` is an exact match, case sensitively.
+Returns true if successful, `undef` if the name cannot be found.

+- waypoints\_merge( $gpx, $regex )

+    Merge waypoints with those contained in the [Geo::Gpx](https://metacpan.org/pod/Geo%3A%3AGpx) instance provide as argument.
+Waypoints are compared based on their respective `name` fields, which must exist in _$gpx_ (if names are missing in the current instance, all points will be merged).

+    A _$regex_ may be provided to limit the merge to a subset of waypoints from _$gpx_.

+    Returns the number of points succesfully merged (i.e. the difference in `$gps->waypoints_count` before and after the merge).

+- waypoint\_closest\_to( $point of $tcx\_trackpoint )

+    From any [Geo::Gpx::Point](https://metacpan.org/pod/Geo%3A%3AGpx%3A%3APoint) or [Geo::TCX::Trackpoint](https://metacpan.org/pod/Geo%3A%3ATCX%3A%3ATrackpoint) object, return the waypoint that is closest to it.
+If called in list context, returns a two-element array consisting of that waypoint, and the distance from the coordinate (in meters).

 - routes( integer or name => 'name' )

     Returns the array reference of routes when called without argument.
-Optionally accepts a single integer refering to the route number from routes aref (1-indexed) or a key value pair with the name of the route to be returned.
+Optionally accepts a single integer referring to the route number from routes aref (1-indexed) or a key value pair with the name of the route to be returned.

 - routes\_add( $route or $points\_aref \[, name => $route\_name )